TexasLAN/documents/board_orders.md

 * Illegal substances of any kind.
 * Fire in the fire pit, stove or anywhere else.
 * Destruction/damage of house property.
-* Non-LAN members accessing the fridge, or food on the shelves in the kitchen.
+* Anyone accessing the fridge, or food on the shelves in the kitchen.
 * Non-LAN members accessing the second floor, or back house.
 * Over-intoxicated or aggressive behavior.
 * Appropriately marking the underage people attending the social events.